Postdoc Training Overview

 The Institute’s strong tradition of valuing curiosity-driven science affords Stowers postdocs an unmatched range of research opportunities to ask bold questions and advance the fundamental knowledge critical for understanding the biological basis of both health and disease.
-Working in the lab of a highly distinguished Stowers investigator and guided by an individualized mentorship team, Stowers postdocs are expected to leverage the comprehensive and unparalleled support provided by the Institute to perform rigorous, impactful research at the forefront of their fields.
+Working in the lab of a highly distinguished Stowers investigator and guided by teams of scientific experts, Stowers postdocs are expected to leverage the comprehensive and unparalleled support provided by the Institute to perform rigorous, impactful research at the forefront of their fields.

 Technology & Resources

 Empowered by rapid and unrestricted access to tools and technology leaders, Stowers postdocs can design and execute multidisciplinary research at an unparalleled pace and scale.

 The Stowers Institute is a technologically advanced biomedical research facility that houses 17 Investigator Laboratories and 16 Technology Centers that support scientific research.
 Postdocs have immediate and unrestricted access to equipment, expertise, training, and resources.